dominikpanzer/cacamber-BDD-for-ABAP/README.md

 |Test List|
 |----|
 :white_check_mark: first proof of concept somehow seems to works
-:black_square_button: a user can use the gherkin keyword "example" and it behaves like "scenario"
+:white_check_mark: a user can use the gherkin keyword "example" and it behaves like "scenario"
-:black_square_button: a user can use the gherkin keyword "but" and it behaves like "scenario"
+:white_check_mark: a user can use the gherkin keyword "but" and it behaves like "scenario"
 :black_square_button: a user can use the gherkin keyword "*" for lists. because "*" is not allowed in ABAP "_" should be used. it behaves like "scenario"
 :black_square_button: a user can add a rule via the keyword "rule" and it is stored
 :black_square_button: error handling: no regex match / no method found should throw